rpf13/the-collection/README.md

 ### Typography

-[Google Fonts](https://fonts.google.com/) has served to choose Roboto as the main font and Raleway for the main site's title.
+- [Google Fonts](https://fonts.google.com/) has served to choose Roboto as the main font and Raleway for the main site's title.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 <details>
-<summary>Fonts</summary>
+<summary>Google Fonts</summary>

 ![Main Font Roboto](docs/images/font_roboto.png)
 ![Heading Font Raleway](docs/images/font_raleway.png)